What are biofuels?

 A sustainable alternative to natural gas, it is known as the renewable gas whose origin comes from biogas.
 Unlike biogas, biomethane is purer, so it can be mixed with convectional gas and used to generate electricity and heat, as well as to power vehicles.

-Spain's first advanced biofuels plant
+Spain's first biofuels plant